Someone to Watch Over Me (film): Home media

 The film was originally released in the United States on VHS in May 1988 and did better on home video.
 It was first released on remastered DVD in October 1999 by Sony Pictures with widescreen and full-screen format options, including production notes and theatrical trailers.
 Shout!
-Factory released it on Blu-ray under their Shout Select banner on March 12, 2019 including two new extra features, an interview with screenwriter Howard Franklin and an interview with director of photography Steven Poster.
-Powerhouse Films (Indicator) released the film in the U.K. on limited edition Blu-ray on May 17, 2021 in a 2k restoration containing the aforementioned extras from Shout as well as a new audio commentary from filmmaker and film historian Jim Hemphill and the theatrical trailer.
+Factory released it on Blu-ray under their Shout Select banner on March 12, 2019, including two new extra features, an interview with screenwriter Howard Franklin and an interview with director of photography Steven Poster.
+Powerhouse Films (Indicator) released the film in the U.K. on limited edition Blu-ray on May 17, 2021, in a 2k restoration containing the aforementioned extras from Shout as well as a new audio commentary from filmmaker and film historian Jim Hemphill and the theatrical trailer.

 Reception

 Box office

-Someone to Watch Over Me was a box office disappointment bringing in a total of $10,278,549 in a limited run on its theatrical release.

-In the United States and Canada, it opened at 892 theatres on October 9, 1987, grossing $2.9 million over the four-day Columbus Day weekend, finishing sixth at the box office.
+In the United States and Canada, Someone to Watch Over Me grossed $10.3 million at the box office, against a budget of $12.8 million It opened at No. 4, its first of four consecutive weeks in the Top 10 at the domestic box office.

-On its second weekend, Someone to Watch Over Me made $2,243,204 in 894 theaters (a total of $5.6 million over the ten-day period), rising to fourth.
-It then made $1.4 million in its third weekend a 38% drop, and $844,336 on its fourth weekend both finishing twelfth.
-On its fifth and final week, it made $1 million, a 20% increase for a total of $10.3 million.

 Critical response

-As of December 2020, Someone to Watch Over Me holds a 65% rating on Rotten Tomatoes based on 31 reviews with the consensus stating: "Its plot is sometimes hard to swallow, but some fine acting and director Ridley Scott's stylish visual flair make Someone to Watch Over Me an engaging police thriller".